Skip to main content

 Mariposa County was incorporated on February 18, 1850, as one of the original counties following California becoming an American state.
 Mariposa County initially was by far the largest county by area in California which was centered around mining claims in the Sierra Nevada foothills.
 The original county seat was the now ghost town of Aqua Fria.

 During the early days of Mariposa County two major highways were established between San Joaquin Valley and the major mining communities to the east of the Sierra Nevada foothills.
-The northern route was the now so-called "Old Toll Road" which connected Hornitos to Mount Bullion.
+The northern route was what would become the Burckhalter Toll Road which was aligned over what is now mostly Bear Valley Road.
 The southernly route followed the Mariposa River (now Mariposa Creek) from the town of Bridgeport via the community of White Rock.
 This southern route is what is now known in modern times as "White Rock Road."

 The Mariposa River Road can be seen spanning from Mariposa southwest towards what would become the Stockton-Los Angeles Road on the 1852 C.D.
 Gibbs Map of the Southern Mines.
 White Rock is shown to be known at the time as "Guadalupe" and was located north of Texas Ranch.